-Most hostels have multiple options for the type of dorm rooms available.
-Nearly every hostel has a couple of private rooms (one bed/one bunk bed) but all have dorms of various sizes.
-For example, a hostel could have 4 rooms that hold 8 people, 5 rooms that hold 12 people and 8 rooms that hold 18 people.
-For my experience, the biggest dorms usually hold about 10 guests.
-Many hostels also have female-only rooms but most dorms house both males and females.
+Most hostels will have multiple options when it comes to the type of dorm rooms available.
+Nearly every hostel will have a couple of private rooms (one bed/one bunk bed), but all will have dorms of various sizes.
+For example, a hostel could have 4 rooms that hold 8 people, 5 rooms that hold 12 people, and 8 rooms that hold 18 people.
+From my experience, the biggest dorms usually hold about 10 guests.
+Many hostels also have female-only rooms, but most dorms house both males and females.

 I think I usually paid about $30/night on average in Western Europe ($20/night in Eastern Europe).
 Keep in mind that I always opted for the cheapest room available.
 A private room with 2 beds can cost up to $120+/night (so you might as well get a hotel for that price).

 Why: Hosteling is the best way to meet tons of interesting people from all over the world.
 You’re surrounded by like-minded travelers who all share the love of adventure and a love for having fun.

 Hostels are also usually located in the heart of the city, so you’re close to all the action.